Eyezuhk/FNLocalCloud/README.md

    sudo chmod +x setup_fncloud.sh sudo ./setup_fncloud.sh
    ```
+   If doesn't work, you can use the FNCloud.pyx, download and rename do .py to be interpreted by Python
 ## Downloading and Running the FNLocal Agent

-You can download and run the FNLocal agent effortlessly by executing the following command as an administrator:
+You can download and run the FNLocal agent effortlessly on Windows x64 by executing the following command as an administrator:

 ```bash
 curl -o "%USERPROFILE%\Downloads\setup_fnlocal.bat" -LJO https://raw.githubusercontent.com/Eyezuhk/FNLocalCloud/main/setup_fnlocal.bat && "%USERPROFILE%\Downloads\setup_fnlocal.bat"